Competitive fees, high completion rates and transparency are this company’s game.

 - Services offered.
 Debt settlement.

 - Minimum debt considered.
-No minimum, but generally doesn’t negotiate credit accounts of up to $750, unless in collections (you typically can’t get save by settling these accounts)
+No minimum, but generally doesn’t negotiate credit accounts under $750, unless in collections — you typically can’t save by settling these accounts.

 - Ratings: A+ BBB rating